VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmnse-network-security/coursework/coursework-2.markdown

 ### 1. What is a firewall?

+A firewall is a computer or network security system that sits between your internal network and the rest of the network.
+It attempts to prevent bad things from happening without preventing good things from happening.

 ### 2. What can a firewall protect from?
 What can't it protect from?
 Describe at least two examples of firewall limitations.

+A firewall can protect from the direction of which services are used. e.g. You may allow HTTP requests to be sent (web browsing) but not serve HTTP requests out (host a web server).

+A firewall **cannot** protect against:
+ * Attacks that bypass a firewall (side doors).
+ * Malware imported via a laptop.

 ### 3. Describe packet-filter firewalls, explaining their advantages and disadvantages (give at least two each).

+A packet-filter firewall applies a set of rules to each incoming and outgoing IP packet and forwards or discards the packet.

+It's advantages are that it is the fastest and simplest firewall.

+However it's disadvantages are:
+* It does not examine upper-layer data.
+* There is limited log information.
+* It is vulnerable to spoofing addresses.
+* Due to a small of variables used in decisions, they are most susceptible to security breaches due to improper configuration.

 ### 4. Describe the two possible default policies of packet-filter firewalls and give the two rules that formalize them.

+**Discard**: `BLOCK * * * *`

+**Forward**: `ALLOW * * * *`

 ### 5. Describe the following rule set.